 - The ECHO Project has a clear set of goals and approach how to achieve them, in compliance with the Grant Agreement.
-However, in order to design - and implement - the transition to CNO, the Agreement does not provide sufficient strategic guidance, especially beyond its expiration.
-Planning and implementing the transition requires a shared agreement on the vision as well as strategic guidance and plan beyond the term of the current ECHO project; - The ECHO Strategic Plan will serve as a first working version of the framework to guide the change implementation (position ECHO CNO to be able to reach the strategic goals).
-It should reflect the ambitions of the partner organisations, as well as the environmental setup and factors (such as EU Cybersecurity Strategy; EU structures already existing or being set up in the field ECCC, NCC, European Joint Research Centre's Cyber ATLAS Project14; the other 3 pilot projects; other relevant international players, e.g., NATO digital and cyber related organisation); - The Strategic Plan will serve as a demo case to test and refine (if necessary) the strategic planning process, in order to have a functioning process as soon as the new ECHO network organisational structure is set and operational (we assume that the strategic planning process provides a framework for other selected key processes as Partnership Development, Catalogue Management and Customer Relation Management, and Innovation Management).
+However, in order to design and implement the transition to CNO, the Agreement does not provide sufficient strategic guidance, especially beyond its expiration.
+Planning and implementing the transition requires a shared agreement on the vision as well as strategic guidance and plan beyond the term of the current ECHO project; - The ECHO Strategic Plan will serve as a first working version to guide the change implementation.
+It should reflect the ambitions of the partner organisations, as well as the environmental setup and factors (such as EU Cybersecurity Strategy; EU structures already existing or being set up in the field ECCC, NCC, European Joint Research Centre's Cyber ATLAS Project15; the other 3 pilot projects; other relevant international players, e.g., NATO digital and cyber related organisation); - The Strategic Plan will serve as a demo case to test and refine (if necessary) the strategic planning process, in order to have a functioning process as soon as the new ECHO network organisational structure is set and operational (we assume that the strategic planning process provides a framework for other selected key processes as Partnership Development, Catalogue Management and Customer Relation Management, and Innovation Management).

-14 European Commission, "European Cybersecurity Atlas," accessed March 30, 2021, https://cybersecurity-atlas.ec.europa.eu/.
+15 European Commission, "European Cybersecurity Atlas," accessed March 30, 2021, https://cybersecurity-atlas.ec.europa.eu/.

 The development of the ECHO Strategic Plan will rely on several instruments proven useful in the strategic management field.
-The Annex 1 - Methodology description (The Balanced Score Cards and the Strategic Maps) provides description of methodology of Balanced Score Cards, which will be used in the development of the Strategic Plan.
+The Annex 1 (The Balanced Score Cards and the Strategic Maps) provides description of methodology of Balanced Score Cards, which will be used in the development of the Strategic Plan.